nontheking/Aura-player/README.md

 # Aura Player

-Aura player is a  dedicated app to play music and audio files.
+Aura Player is a multimedia application designed for an audio-first experience.
+It allows users to manage media libraries, enhance sound quality with a built-in equalizer, and use Gemini AI to organize collections automatically.

 # Features